TCCL/router/README.md

 | `ibB` | Allow integer or boolean and promote to boolean |
 | `s^` | Allow string and trim |

+**Check Specifiers**:
 The check specifier performs one or more additional validation actions on the value after the promotion.
-Check actions are predicate actions that fail validation when they return false.
+Check actions are predicate actions that fail validation when they return `false`.

 The check specifier portion of the format string is the concatenation of one or more non-letter characters.
 The following check actions are provided in the current implementation: